Channel I/O: Description

+On large mainframe computer systems, CPUs are only one of several hardware components that work in parallel.
+Channels are independent hardware components that coordinate all input from and output to a set of special I/O controllers (the exact names of which vary from one manufacturer to another) or devices.
+There may be several CPUs and channels.
+The overall architecture optimizes input/output performance without degrading pure CPU performance.
+Since most real-world applications of mainframe systems are heavily I/O-intensive business applications, this architecture helps provide the very high levels of throughput that distinguish mainframes from other types of computers.

-Computer systems that use channel I/O have special hardware components that handle all input/output operations in their entirety independently of the systems' CPU(s).
-The CPU of a system that uses channel I/O typically has only one machine instruction in its repertoire for input and output; this instruction is used to pass input/output commands to the specialized I/O hardware in the form of channel programs.
+The CPU machine instructions for input and output of a system that uses channel I/O are used to pass input/output commands to the specialized I/O hardware in the form of channel programs.
 I/O thereafter proceeds without intervention from the CPU until an event requiring notification of the operating system occurs, at which point the I/O hardware signals an interrupt to the CPU.

+In some lower-end systems, such as lower-end System/360 and some lower-end System/370 mainframes, the channel I/O operations were implemented using CPU data paths and microcode; this allowed software to run on machines with independent channels and on machines with CPU-based channels without change.

-A channel is an independent hardware component that coordinates all I/O to a set of controllers or devices.
-It is not merely a medium of communication, despite the name; it is a programmable device that handles all details of I/O after being given a list of I/O operations to carry out (the channel program).
+A channel is not merely a medium of communication, despite the name; it is a programmable device that handles all details of I/O after being given a list of I/O operations to carry out (the channel program).

 Each channel may support one or more controllers and/or devices, but each channel program may only be directed at one of those connected devices.
 A channel program contains lists of commands to the channel itself and to the controller and device to which it is directed.
 Once the operating system has prepared a complete list of channel commands, it executes a single I/O machine instruction to initiate the channel program; the channel thereafter assumes control of the I/O operations until they are completed.

 It is possible to develop very complex channel programs, including testing of data and conditional branching within that channel program.
 This flexibility frees the CPU from the overhead of starting, monitoring, and managing individual I/O operations.
 The specialized channel hardware, in turn, is dedicated to I/O and can carry it out more efficiently than the CPU (and entirely in parallel with the CPU).
 Channel I/O is not unlike the Direct Memory Access (DMA) of microcomputers, only more complex and advanced.

-On large mainframe computer systems, CPUs are only one of several powerful hardware components that work in parallel.
-Special input/output controllers (the exact names of which vary from one manufacturer to another) handle I/O exclusively, and these, in turn, are connected to hardware channels that also are dedicated to input and output.
-There may be several CPUs and several I/O processors.
-The overall architecture optimizes input/output performance without degrading pure CPU performance.
-Since most real-world applications of mainframe systems are heavily I/O-intensive business applications, this architecture helps provide the very high levels of throughput that distinguish mainframes from other types of computers.